Kalan-Lab/zol/README.md

 **zol** is a program to create table reports showing homolog group conservation, annotation, and evolutionary stats for any gene-cluster or locus of interest (works for eukaryotes, but designed for bacteria).

 **fai** is a program to search for additional instances of a gene-cluster or genome locus in some set of genomes (bacteria specific, soon to work for eukaryotes).
 Inspired by cblaster (in concept) and ClusterFinder (in algorithm).
 Works similar to our lsaBGC-Expansion.py program described in the lsaBGC manuscript.
+Users would need to prepare a set of genomes for searching using **prepTG**.
+It aims to find really similar instances of gene-clusters in a rapid and automated fashion, for more divergent searches, we recommend users check out [cblaster](https://github.com/gamcil/cblaster), which offers a more interactive experience for users to select desired gene-clusters.

 ### Installation: